festusasiyanbi/taskr/README.md

-# Taskr - Task Management Application
+# Taskr - Task Management Application | [Link to live application](https://taskr-v9iy.onrender.com/)

 Taskr is a modern task management application designed to help users efficiently manage their tasks and projects.
 This application features user authentication, task management, and dynamic task handling.
 It is built using [Your Stack], with a focus on providing a smooth and intuitive user experience.